Novartis/YADA/src/site/markdown/deployment.md

 If you cloned from github, skip to the next section.

 The downloadable jar is a java installer built using the popular open source [IzPack](http://izpack.org/) solution.
-In the current release, the installer will drop the [Tomcat 8.x](https://tomcat.apache.org/download-80.cgi) servlet container into a default or custom location, drop the warfile into `webapps`, inflate it, reconfigure it, along with a SQLite-based YADA index, for your environment, and recompress it.
+In the current release, the installer will drop the [Tomcat 8.x](https://tomcat.apache.org/download-80.cgi) servlet container into a default or custom location, drop the warfile into `webapps`, inflate it, reconfigure it, along with a [HyperSQL]®-based YADA index, for your environment, and recompress it.
 The installer will then drop `README.html` into the install directory which contains instructions for install validation and login.

 More specifically, the installer deploys the following: